amgart/iracingPlanner/README.md

 *   Series name (if the cell paints green means that you have at least 8 tracks, and you can obtain race participation credits with the series)
 *   License needed for racing the series (R, D, C, B or A)
 *   Category of the series (Sports Car, Formula, Oval, Dirt Oval or RX)
-*   Cars allowed for the series (if the cell paints green means that you own at least one car)
+*   Cars allowed for the series (owned cars will be painted in green)
 *   Setup type (fixed or open)
 *   Number of tracks you can race for this series.
 If you are a PRO user you will see the duration of the race and if there is change of rain.
 *   Weeks: the list of tracks per week (if the cell paints green means that you own the track).